haberdashPI/vscode-master-key/notes.md

 (perhaps comments?) for how to enter text that becomes part of the markdown output

 Visual doc improvements:

+BUG FIX: not all colors are showing up in the visual documentation yet

 IMPROVEMENT: show keybinding tips (for those general commands useful for examining documentation) in the visual documentation for